 Click the button below to register 👇 for our newsletter, then check your inbox for the booking link + your PDF ‘cheat sheet’ (with examples & scripts).

 ‘It forced me to speak in Japanese, which is something I have trouble with anyway.
 It was also nice meeting some other people learning the language.
 I also really liked the helper sheet you sent through beforehand.’
 Adam, April 2020

 Get better at speaking Japanese by, errr… speaking Japanese.

 I know, I know.
 It sounds ridiculously obvious.
 BUT it can be very difficult to even find the chance to speak out loud to another human being.

-That’s why I’m THRILLED to invite you to join our community of people just like you & I. That is, Japan-fans who love all things Japan (as well as native Japanese speakers).
+That’s why I’m THRILLED to invite you to join our community of people just like you & I. That is, Japan enthusiasts who love all things Japan (as well as native Japanese speakers).

 Make speaking Japanese as easy as 1, 2, 3!